asungy/blog/content/notes/cheatsheets/git.md

 readingTime = false
 +++

-## Displaying branches I last touched
+## Displaying last touched branches

 I tend to create a lot of prototyping branches for features I'm working on, especially ones that require more complex implementations.
 Over the course of a few months, I can generate a dozen or so branches, most of which are stale.
 I asked ChatGPT to come up with a command to list all of the branches that I last touched so that I can look into deleting them.
 This is what it came up with (for checking remote branches):